 HELPFUL TIPS – DO’S AND DON’TS BEFORE BANKRUPTCY

-TIP #3.
+TIP #2.
 Do not borrow money against a home to pay off excessive debt or consolidate debt.
-The Homestead laws in the State of Utah were amended in 1999 and are presently very favorable to bankruptcy debtors.
-The present exemption for an individual’s primary residence is $20,000.00 per individual and $40,000.00 per couple.
+The Homestead laws in the State of Utah are presently very favorable to bankruptcy debtors.
+The present exemption for an individual’s primary residence is $30,000.00 per individual and $60,000.00 per couple.
 Therefore, consumers should seriously consider resolving their financial difficulties through bankruptcy debt consolidation (Chapter 13) or bankruptcy debt elimination (Chapter 7).
 They could claim the equity in their home as exempt and emerge from bankruptcy with the equity in their home intact.
 Incurring additional long-term debt against a home often results in excessively high payments which may place consumers at risk of losing their homes at a later date.